WSSP: Sports radio

 In January 2009, Maguire left WSSP for Entercom sister station KCSP in Kansas City, Missouri.
 Former WTMJ program director Tom Parker replaced Maguire at WSSP.
 Jim Rome's syndicated show was replaced by Bill "The Big Unit" Michaels, formerly of WTMJ and the pre-game and post-game shows of the Packers Radio Network, in the summer of 2011.
-Entercom syndicates The Bill Michaels Show across the state for live or tape-delayed airing the same day.
-WSSP also aired syndicated programming from Fox Sports Radio until January 2013, when they switched to CBS Sports Radio.
+Entercom began syndicating The Bill Michaels Show across the state for live or tape-delayed airing the same day.
+WSSP also aired syndicated programming from Fox Sports Radio until the end of 2012.
+On January 1, 2013, WSSP became a CBS Sports Radio network affiliate.

-The station was simulcasted on WXSS-FM's HD2 subchannel from October 2010 to October 2020.
-In July 2014, the station began broadcasting on an FM translator station using the WXSS-HD2 signal, W289CB, from Shorewood on 105.7 FM.
-This became the primary signal for branding on October 1, 2014, as the station rebranded as "105.7 The Fan".
+From October 2010 to October 2020, WSSP programming was heard on an HD Radio digital subchannel of co-owned 103.7 WXSS.
+In July 2014, WSSP began broadcasting on FM translator station W289CB at 105.7 FM.
+On October 1, 2014, the station rebranded using the translator's dial position as "105.7 The Fan".